-People who are struggling with anxiety and panic disorders are often prescribed Xanax by their doctors.
-It’s used to treat post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder, panic attacks and generalized anxiety disorders.
+Xanax abuse usually starts when people struggle with anxiety and panic disorders and become addicted to prescribed medications.
+In most cases they are often prescribed Xanax by their doctors.
+Xanax is used to treat post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder, panic attacks and generalized anxiety disorders.
 Doctors may also prescribe it for conditions that cause convulsions.
 Very often, this potent drug is effective in helping patients to control their symptoms.

 Xanax is the brand name form of alprazolam.
 This is a prescription sedative that’s a benzodiazepine.
 Xanax acts on the brain and the central nervous system and it boosts a chemical called gamma-aminobutyric acid.
 This slows down the activity among nerve cells in the brain, causing a calm, relaxed feeling.
 On the street, Xanax is known as benzos, sticks, ladders, bars and zannies, among other names.